Available online or in person at LACM!

 • Develop fluency and confidence in formal academic discussions and informal conversations

-Theory and Ear Training 1
+Theory and Musicianship

 Theory and Ear Training 1 (T/ET-1) is the first section of a 4-quarter tiered course designed to bring music students to the skill level expected of a working professional.
 Classes are a combination of lecture, demonstration and drilling.
 The information is presented and in class assignments are given to help prepare the student for 3 exams and 8 quizzes/homework assignments.
 This course consists of a weekly one-hour lecture and two one-hour labs.